A Seventy Year Exile – Jeremiah 25

 “Do not I fill heaven and earth?”

 declares the Lord.
-Jeremiah 23:23-24 NIV
+Jeremiah 23:23-24 (NIV

 Many people around the globe are currently facing incarceration.
 Most are there because of something they have done in the past.
 But geography does not limit the Lord.
-He can be found behind prison bars just as easily as on the banks of a river in Babylon, on a remote island anywhere around the globe, or in the deepest part of the universe.
+He can be found behind prison bars just as easily as on the banks of a river in Babylon, on a remote island anywhere on the globe, or in the deepest part of the universe.
 He has promised to never leave us nor forsake us, wherever we are.

 Reflection